Xiujia-Yang/Resource/README.md

 The two matrixes are different from each other in that one of them neglects clone sharing between samples from the same project while the other does not (see _Method_ in MS above).

 #### All-to-all public clone visualization (Fig. 5A)

+`python all2all_public_visualization.py matrix.tab metadata.tab`

+The script, `all2all_public_visualization.py`, implements the visualization of all-to-all public clone quantification result.
+It takes two parameters, the first is the all-to-all repertoire comparison matrix (i. e. `PUB_all_to_all_repertoire_comparison_matrix.csv.gz`) and the second is a tabular metadata for each enrolled sample (i. e. `[metadata.tab](data/metadata.tab)`).
+The output figure looks like

 #### Linear model visualization (Fig. 5B)
 #### Quantification and visualization of the correlation between clonality and publicness of public clones (Fig. 5C)